nytimes/covid-19-data/README.md

 * Iowa

-On Feb.
-20, Iowa stopped reporting cases by county.
-The state now only reports the total number of positive tests in each county, a figure known to be higher than the number of individual cases, as some people who are infected receive multiple positive test results.
-Iowa still reports deaths at the county level, along with a statewide number of cases, which represent unique individuals known to have tested positive.
-All new cases since then have been added under Unknown for Iowa.
+From Feb.
+20 to Feb.
+24, Iowa did not report unique cases by county, it only reported positive tests, a figure known to be higher than the number of individual cases, as some people who are infected receive multiple positive test results.
+Iowa still reported deaths at the county level, along with a statewide number of cases, which represent unique individuals known to have tested positive.
+New cases in that period were added under Unknown for Iowa.

 #### Probable Cases and Deaths and Anomalies